bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Korean Karokee - Group singing.
 Only go during off-peak hours or it gets real pricey.
 MTB on south mountain, papago park, Hawes
 Lucky Strike - Bowling
+Arcosanti - A futuristic city just outside north phoenix.
+Tours on the hour except for noon Pioneer Living History Museum - Go when they have re-enactmants of battles.
+Cool history of phones exhibt at the end.

 ## Non-phx places